MFuentes25/curvesweeper/README.md

 # curvesweeper

-Rasch and 2PL item response theory diagnostics, as ready-to-read PDF reports, for any binary item-response dataset.
+This tool is heavily based on an item diagnostic R script created by [David Torres-Irribarra](https://github.com/david-ti).
+The main focus of this tool is to create Rasch and 2PL item response theory diagnostics, as ready-to-read PDF reports, for any binary item-response dataset.

 `curvesweeper` fits Rasch and 2PL models with [TAM](https://cran.r-project.org/package=TAM) and builds three PDF reports per dataset: item characteristic curves, Wright maps, item fit tables, and a cross-method (JML/CML/MML) difficulty comparison.
-It calls TAM's and WrightMap's own plotting and fitting functions directly rather than reconstructing curves by hand, so the output matches exactly what those packages compute natively.
+It calls TAM's and WrightMap's own plotting and fitting functions.

 ## Installation